abdulla971/MechaCar_Statistical_Analysis/README.md

 A statistical study to compare performance of the MechaCar vehicles against performance of vehicles from other manufacturers.

 ### Study Design: MechaCar vs Competition

+Metric to Measure

+Thinking with a consumer mindset, the city and highway fuel efficiency is of high interest.
+The companies in competition are pushing to bring diesel like fuel efficiency to gasoline engines.
+To have a chance MechaCar is going to have to join in the competition to improve the fuel efficiency.
+To determine how MechaCar performs against competition, we can determine if a correlation exists between the type of automatic transmission and fuel efficiency.